-There is no QAA benchmarking statement for an MRes in Design.
-The academic level of the course - embedded in the course content, learning outcomes, and assessment strategy - has been established via the generic Masters level descriptor published in The Framework for Higher Education Qualifications in England, Wales and Northern Ireland (FHEQ) and the QAA's Master's Degree 'Characteristics Statement' (published September 2015) in Section A of the UK Quality Code for Higher Education.
+There is no QAA benchmarking statement for an MRes in History.
+The academic level of the course - embedded in the course content, learning outcomes, and assessment strategy - has been established via the generic Masters level descriptor published in The Framework for Higher Education Qualifications in England, Wales and Northern Ireland (FHEQ) and the QAA Master's Degree Characteristics (2020) in Section A of the UK Quality Code for Higher Education.